st-muel/gds-intern-assignment/README.md

-> .env file has been commit ONLY FOR ASSIGNMENT PURPOSES.
-Considered including an .env.example file instead, but would have just been the same as including the .env file just with an extra step.
-WOULD NEVER DO THIS IN ACTUAL PROJECTS.

 ## About The Project
 This project is the take-home assignment for gds-swe-supplyally-govwallet.

-It is also mobile responsive!
+[Live Demo](https://gds-intern-assignment.vercel.app/) hosted on [Vercel][Vercel-url].

 ## Built With